-Our Maths department offers a range of activities for schools, such as an Exploring Maths event, Science festival and a series of talks from academics.
+Our Maths Department offers a range of activities for schools, from Taster days to a series of talks from academics to encourage students to explore and enjoy mathematics.

-All our activities are available to schools who are members of the Royal Holloway Connect Scheme.
+All our activities are available to schools subject to capacity.

 Talks for schools